deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Market Creation

 The Pendle protocol utilizes a yield-bearing token wrapper (SY) which then is split into principal (PT) and yield (YT) components.
-The creation of a market that connects the 3 contracts is permissionless.
+The creation of a market is permissionless.

 The `PendleCommonSYFactory` is used to create new markets and instantiate the corresponding SY token via the `deploySY` function.
 The implementation code used by the Factory to deploy new SY tokens can be updated by [Pendle: Deployer 1](#security-council), an EOA, using creation code registered with `setSYCreationCode`.
 Importantly, existing SY token contracts and user funds already deposited in the protocol are not affected by this upgradeability vector, as the implementation update only applies to new SY token deployments.